dcgc/dcgc.io/_posts/2021-11-23-vendor-security-engineer.md

 # Enough is enough

-It is time to put a final nail in the coffin when it comes to how Security Vendor positions are handled inside a Vendor company.
+It is time to put a final nail in the coffin when it comes to how Security Vendor positions are mishandled inside a Vendor company.
+Speaking as a customer (now), what I expect from a Vendor company is what it advertises: